NHSDigital/eps-assist-me/README.md

 - `git-secrets-docker-setup` Sets up git-secrets Docker container.
 - `pre-commit` Runs pre-commit hooks on all files.
 - `test` Runs unit tests for Lambda functions.
+- `sync-docs` Runs a script to sync sample docs to s3 bucket for a pull request.
+Useful for setting up a stack for testing

 #### Compiling